PortSwigger/ci-cd-platform-scanning-examples/README.md

 #     - .*/api/[0-9]*

 enterpriseServer:
-  # Enter the URL for your Enterprise server.
+  # Enter the URL for your DAST server.
   url: ${BURP_ENTERPRISE_SERVER_URL}

   # Enter the API key for your API user.
   apiKey: ${BURP_ENTERPRISE_API_KEY}

-  # If you are using a self-signed TLS certificate on your Enterprise server, add the public key of the certificate here.
+  # If you are using a self-signed TLS certificate on your DAST server, add the public key of the certificate here.
 For example:
   # tlsCertificate: |-
   #   -----BEGIN CERTIFICATE-----
   #   ...
   #   -----END CERTIFICATE-----
   tlsCertificate: ${BURP_ENTERPRISE_SERVER_TLS_CERTIFICATE}

-  # If you need to use a proxy to connect to your Enterprise server, add the url and, optionally, the authentication credentials.
+  # If you need to use a proxy to connect to your DAST server, add the url and, optionally, the authentication credentials.
   proxyUrl: ${BURP_ENTERPRISE_SERVER_PROXY_URL}
   proxyUsername: ${BURP_ENTERPRISE_SERVER_PROXY_USERNAME}
   proxyPassword: ${BURP_ENTERPRISE_SERVER_PROXY_PASSWORD}

 site:
-  # If you define a correlationId, you can view the results of your scan on your Burp Suite Enterprise Edition dashboard.
+  # If you define a correlationId, you can view the results of your scan on your Burp Suite DAST dashboard.
-  # Burp Suite Enterprise Edition uses the correlation ID as the site name.
+  # Burp Suite DAST uses the correlation ID as the site name.
 You can use a maximum of 64 characters.
   correlationId: ${BURP_CORRELATION_ID}
+  # Optional: When correlationId doesn't match an existing site name, the new site will be created in the folder with this ID.
+  # Note that the folder must already exist otherwise the operation will fail saying: Site no found.
+  folderId: ${BURP_FOLDER_ID}

   scope:
     # You need to provide a list of one or more URLs that Burp Scanner starts scanning from.
 For example: